 Request to see the data we hold about you (Subject Access Request)

-To find out what information we hold about you, you can make a Subject Access Request.
+To request a copy of this information you can make a Subject Access Request (SAR).

-Our Subject Access Request form asks for following information when you make your request:
+We will require the following when you make your request:

 - Proof of your identity.
 This can be a copy of your passport, birth certificate or driving licence